cissa-unimelb/info/role-descriptions.md

 ### Product Director

-The Product Director is in charge of CISSA’s Product Community and general presence in the ever-growing design and product space at UniMelb.
-This includes areas such as UI, UX, Product Management, Product Design, Human-Computer Interaction, and so on.
-They should plan and run events for the Product Community, as well as create other product-related initiatives.
+The Product Director is in charge of CISSA’s UI/UX Community and general presence in the ever-growing design and product space at UniMelb.
+This includes areas such as UI, UX, Product Management, Product Engineering, Product Design, Human-Computer Interaction, and so on.
+They should plan and run events for the UI/UX & HCI Community, as well as create other product-related initiatives.

 **Key Responsibilities**